miladmofidi/Vowel-Finder/README.md

 ## Installation

-Build and run project with command line in windows:
+Build and run the project with the command line in Windows:

 ```bash
   cd <project-path>